pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 }

 fn start_game(player_a: PlayerID, player_b: PlayerID, server: &mut HashMap<PlayerID, Player>) {
-    let player_a: &Player = server.entry(player_a).or_default();
+    // get players from server or create & insert new players if they don't yet exist let player_a: &Player = server.entry(player_a).or_default();
     let player_b: &Player = server.entry(player_b).or_default();